 Manufacturers don’t intend for people to drink lactated Ringer’s solution.
 It’s only meant for irrigation or IV use.

-You’ll receive lactated Ringer’s solution in your IV.
-When the solution goes into the vein, it goes inside the cells as well as outside.
-Ideally, the solution helps to maintain or achieve fluid balance in the body.
+You receive lactated Ringer’s solution in an IV.
+When the solution goes into the vein, it goes inside cells as well as outside.
+Ideally, the solution helps to maintain or achieve fluid balance in your body.

 Giving too much lactated Ringer’s can cause swelling and edema.
 Some people have medical conditions that mean their body can’t handle the extra fluid well.
 These conditions include: